All Episodes

 Whoa, we don't hear this from Democrats much.

-And we certainly haven't heard it since the Iraq war started.
+And we certainly haven't heard it since the Iraq War started.

-And here she is rattling sabers like this, in just within the context of where Democrats and liberals are on this.
+And here she is rattling sabers like this, just within the context of where Democrats and liberals are on this.

 That's why that answer is remarkable.